 Next time you take a nature walk, look for animals!
 If you don’t see any just know – there is always evidence!

 Ecologists and naturalists love the quote “Take only photos, leave only footprints.”
 While we may want to pick up skulls, bones, and other animal artifacts, it’s best to leave them where they are.
 If you’re interested in bringing one of these adorable mammals to your home though, do so with a photo!
 I recommend a “PA Mammal Magnet Set” featuring these woodland creatures.
-You can order any of these photos by visiting my products page and using these photo names!
+You can order any of these photos by visiting my print shop !